i404788/honeybuf/README.md

 Writing a new SerializableValue is generally pretty easy simple but there are a few things to consider.

 In this example we write a verbose version of our StringEnum, with Versioning.
 Versioning usually a good thing to add to your type, especially if you expect it to change over time.
+If versioning is not used by the parent class it will be ignored, so there are no real downsides.

 ```
+@ComponentVersion('1.0')
 export class StringEnum extends Serializable<StringEnum> {
     const enumValues = ['value1', 'value2', 'value3']
     public Write(stream: SerialStream, value: StringEnum) {